targeting pixel

 overview of roberts hall behind tree with red and orange leaves

-The History of The Program
+History of The Program

 The Boone Honors Program (BHP) at Ferrum College was developed in 2002 by Dr. David Howell, Williams Endowed Professor of Humanities, Professor of Religion, and Director of Faculty Development.
 Dr. Howell served as the program’s first director until 2007.

-• 2002: Dr. David Howell develops the program
+• 2002: Dr. David Howell develops the program.

-• 2007–2024: Dr. Lana Whited directs the program
+• 2007–2024: Dr. Lana Whited directs the program.

-• 2024: Dr. Dan Murphy is appointed as the third director of the program
+• 2024-2025: Dr. Dan Murphy is the third director.

 want to learn more?